 Instructors and Mentors

-Owen Robertson (Lead Instructor) is the executive director and founder of LAB Theater Project.
+Owen Robertson (Lead Instructor) is the executive producer and founder of LAB Theater Project.
 He has over thirty years experience working in regional theater from Washington D.C. to Central Florida.
 He is a true theater generalist and has spent those thirty years as an actor, director, designer, playwright, and producer.
 He has written several full length plays which have had productions with LAB Theater Project (TOBY'S GAME and SO LONG LIFE).
 He received his training as an actor and director at George Mason University and The Washington Shakespeare Theatre.
 He has a BA in English from Saint Leo University with a focus in Dramaturgy.
 His MFA in Writing for Stage and Screen is from The New Hampshire Institute of Art.
 Currently, he is a doctoral student at the University of South Florida pursuing an Ed.D. in Educational Innovation.

 Ben Bartolone (Mentor) is the Artistic Director of KEF Theater Productions in New York City.
 Through KEF he has created and curated THE BLUESTONE PROJECT, a reading series on a mission to bring more empathy to a divided nation by producing new work from across the actual nation, written and directed by people who strive to reflect the fabric of our actual nation.
 He is also an accomplished playwright, actor, director, and producer.